rome/tools/CODE_OF_CONDUCT.md

 reported to the community leaders responsible for enforcement at
 <conduct@romejs.dev>.**

+The following people have access to the above email address:

+ - Sebastian McKenzie <sebmck@gmail.com> [GitHub](https://github.com/sebmck) [Twitter](https://twitter.com/sebmck)

+In the event that your report includes one of the people mentioned above please feel free to each out to one of the other people listed instead.

 The moderation process for violations is listed in [`MODERATION.md`](./MODERATION.md).

+Followed is an unmodified [Contributor Covenant Code of Conduct 2.0](https://www.contributor-covenant.org/).

 ## Our Pledge